-- Emergency contact numbers: please make sure that these are up-to-date and advise the school of any changes it is essential that we have a letter listing arrangements made by parents when are they are away from home or out of the country.
+- Emergency contact numbers and email: please make sure that these are up-to-date and advise the school of any changes it is essential that we have a letter listing arrangements made by parents when are they are away from home or out of the country.

 - School Entrance: a member of staff is available at the start of the day to take any letters and deal with simple queries, please make a formal appointment for any detailed discussion about your child during Parent Teacher meetings.

-- Communication from the school: school newsletters can be downloaded from the website and parents will receive these via email
+- Communication from the school: Parents will receive Newsletter via email

-Practices are carried out on a regular basis.
+Practices are carried out on a termly basis.

-Homework is kept to a minimum in year 0-2, but please support your children with this and help them to see that it is an important part of their learning.
+Homework is kept to a minimum, but please support your children with this and help them to see that it is an important part of their learning.

 - Please make sure your child is as independent as possible.
 Teach them to use the toilet, flush and then wash their hands as a priority.